Sukhrobjon/Soccer-API/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Or you can interact with live version [here](https://football-api-sg.herokuapp.com/) and documentaion [here](https://sukhrobjon.github.io/Soccer-API/)

 ### Installing